Acknowledging Indigenous Lands In Your Wedding Ceremony

 Additional resources:

-This is the simplest, most basic and straightforward explanation I can offer you, but there is no shortage of resources about land acknowledgments, and how and why they’re done.
 For those of you who would like to learn more, I have consolidated several resources below for your convenience:

 How to simply and skillfully include a land acknowledgment in your wedding ceremony: